 Veteran soccer coach Joe Mallia was named an assistant coach with the Tennessee program on Feb.
 10, 2012.
-Mallia works heavily with the defense and, in his two years at Rocky Top, he has helped the UT back line become one of the most formidable units in the nation.
+Mallia works heavily with the defense and, in his three years at Rocky Top, he has helped the UT back line become one of the most formidable units in the nation.

 In 2013, the Tennessee defense posted seven shutouts and neutralized the opponents top offensive player time and time again.
 Junior Allie Sirna was twice named to the Top Drawer Soccer Team of the Week (Sept.
 10 and Sept.
 24) as the UT defense allowed just three goals in its first nine matches of the season.
 Sirna would also earn All-SEC honors as the anchor of the 2013 UT defense.